hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

-This is a typical procedural code.
-One characteristic of procedural code is the frequent use of if statements.
+This is typical procedural programming.
+One of the characteristics of procedural programming is the frequent appearance of if statements.

 ## Problems with Procedural Code

-What if we need to add a feature to read from a REST API?
-Not only the main() function but also the printDocument() function would need to be modified.
+What if we need to add the functionality to read from a REST API here?
+Not only the main() function but also the printDocument() function needs to be modified.

 ```ts
 function main() {